kinggongzilla/chess-bot-3000/README.md

 Try the model with huggingface: https://huggingface.co/daavidhauser/chess-bot-3000-100m

+*Disclaimer*: The documentation in this readme is LLM generated and may contain mistakes.

 ## Overview

 This project trains a transformer language model on chess games represented in UCI (Universal Chess Interface) notation.
 The model learns to predict chess moves given game context, including player Elo ratings and game outcomes.